cvs-health/testaro/README.md

 - produces human-oriented HTML digests from scored reports
 - produces human-oriented HTML comparisons of the scores of targets

-Testilo contains procedures that reorganize report data by issue rather than tool, and that compensate for duplicative tests when computing scores.
+Testilo contains procedures that reorganize report data by issue and by element, rather than tool, and that compensate for duplicative tests when computing scores.

-Testaro is derived from [Autotest](https://github.com/jrpool/autotest).
-Autotest was created as a monolithic accessibility testing package, but that forced functionalities to be hosted on a workstation merely because it was impractical to host Playwright elsewhere.
-Testaro embodies an architectural decision to isolate workstation-dependent functionalities.

-Testaro therefore omits some functionalities of Autotest, such as:
-- tests producing results intended to be human-inspected
-- scoring (now in Testilo)
-- file operations for score aggregation, report revision, and HTML reports (now in Testilo)
-- a web user interface
+Report standardization could be performed on a server rather than a workstation, but that would require sending the original reports to the server.
+They are generally much larger than standardized reports.
+Whenever users want only standardized reports, standardizing them on the workstation eliminates the need to send the original reports anywhere.
+For that reason, Testaro performs report standardization.

 ## Code style

 The JavaScript code in this project generally conforms to the ESLint configuration file `.eslintrc.json`.
 However, the `htmlcs/HTMLCS.js` file implements an older version of JavaScript.
 Its style is regulated by the `htmlcs/.eslintrc.json` file.

-## Origin
+## History

 Work on the custom tests in this package began in 2017, and work on the multi-package ensemble that Testaro implements began in early 2018.
 These two aspects were combined into the [Autotest](https://github.com/jrpool/autotest) package in early 2021 and into the more single-purpose packages, Testaro and Testilo, in January 2022.